hbowie/notenik-KB/Privacy.md

 Body:

-Neither the Notenik app nor the Notenik website collect any information from or about users.
+Neither the Notenik app nor the Notenik website collects any information from or about users.
 Feel free to use Notenik without any privacy concerns.